 Species distribution overview

 Queensland contains around a quarter of Australia’s shorebirds.
-An estimated 400,000 occur along the coastline.
 Approximately half of these are found in the south east Gulf of Carpentaria, making it nationally important and internationally significant within the Flyway Site Network.
 The concentration of shorebirds in Australia is only higher in two other places, Eighty Mile Beach and Roebuck Bay in northwest Western Australia.

 The average number of shorebirds per kilometre (km) of mainland coastline varies.
 The most dramatic difference is between the south east Gulf of Carpentaria (highest density >200 birds per km) and Cape York Peninsula (<10 birds per km).
 There are generally low shorebird densities along the coastline south of Cooktown to Townsville.
 The remainder of the Queensland coastline has pockets of high density and, collectively, these southern parts of the State have a similar total number of shorebirds to the south east Gulf of Carpentaria.